brackhap/gmail-suffix-generator/README.md

 4.  input ur <u><mark>**gmail**</mark></u> address and select how many emails u want to generate

-5.  copy them or export them using the "export suffix" submenu
+5.  the emails will be exported automatically to the "emailgen.py" directory (Output.txt).